Looking Glass RCC lobby

 Classroom

-This project is an adaptive reuse of an existing building.
-The design required an interior renovation to meet current Lane County codes, as well as the durability, safety, and operational requirements unique to behavioral health facilities.
+This project involved the adaptive reuse of an existing building, transformed through a full interior renovation to meet current Lane County codes and the specialized safety and operational standards required for behavioral health facilities serving youth.

-All interior fixtures and most finishes were replaced to meet stringent safety standards, with an emphasis on durability and tamper resistance.
-Spaces were carefully reconfigured to support staff operations while creating a stable and supportive environment for residents.
+All interior fixtures and most finishes were replaced to meet stringent behavioral health design requirements, with an emphasis on durability, tamper resistance, and ligature resistance.
+Spaces were reconfigured to support staff workflows while creating a stable, predictable environment for residents.

 Looking Glass RCC conference